SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/edit-layout-archives.md

 ## Related

-* [How do I reorganize the fields in the More tab in Company and Contact screens/cards, after the upgrade to SuperOffice version 10?][3] - FAQ
+* [How do I reorganize the fields in the More tab in Company and Contact screens, after the upgrade to SuperOffice version 10?][3] - FAQ
 * [Create new layout][4]

 <!-- Referenced links -->